 Measles is a typical childhood disease.
 It is caused by the measles virus (morbillivirus), which is an RNA virus that can be transmitted by airborne droplets over a long distance.
 The disease is highly contagious and infectious.
 People who are not vaccinated are at risk of contracting the disease.

 The virus infects the lymphatic tissue of the upper respiratory tract (prodromal stage) before viremia occurs with the spread of the measles exanthema (exanthema stage).

-Pathology of the Measles
+Pathology of measles

-Complications of the Measles
+Complications of measles

-This includes measles pneumonia and the measles encephalitis.
-The latter stands for one of the most fearsome complications and can be divided into three forms according to its occurrence and course of disease:
+The measles virus is a lymphotropic virus that causes a weakening of the immune system.
+This especially has notable implications in immunocompromised patients.
+Apart from bacterial superinfections (otitis media, pneumonia, and laryngotracheitis), the virus itself can cause serious after-effects, including measles pneumonia and measles encephalitis.
+The latter is one of the most important complications and can be divided into 3 forms according to its occurrence and course of the disease:

-Therapy and prevention of the Measles
+Therapy and prevention of measles

 Rubella (German Measles)